 The blood tests that come under the liver profile or liver function tests are ALT, AST, and GGT.

-Why request for this blood tests is because the liver is one of the major organs in the body which takes care of detoxification.
+Why request these blood tests is because the liver is one of the major organs in the body which takes care of detoxification.

 An overworked liver or a dysfunctional one can mean a buildup of toxins in the blood, inflammation as seen in obesity, and a fat accumulation around the belly.